Purchases made through links earn us a small commission, at no extra cost to you.

 All campsites at the Crimson Lake Campground have power hookups, a fire pit, and picnic table.
 The sites are fairly large and able to accommodate RVs and trailers.
 Tall spruce and aspen trees frame the sites, offering a decent amount of privacy.

-Amenities at the Crimson Lake Campground include a small store, tap water, showers, flush toilets, laundromat, playground, and sewage disposal.
+Amenities at the Crimson Lake Campground include a small store that sells firewood, tap water, showers, flush toilets, laundromat, playground, and sewage disposal.
 Hiking trails leave directly from the campground and a beach and boat launch are nearby at the Crimson Lake day use area.
 The campground also has a small amphitheatre and offers interpretive programs about nature and recreation.

 Twin Lakes Campground